Frequently Asked Questions - Visit

 From within Shetland you can get to Fetlar by car or bus and ferry.
 From outside Shetland please see our transport page.

 It is not an especially cheap holiday option, but by watching for special offers the costs can be reasonable.
 Peak season is usually busy and offers are usually very limited.

 Are there any places to stay?

-Yes there is a B&B at Gord, a self catering cottage; The Lodge and Peerie house in Houbie, and a Camping Bod at Aith.
+Yes there is a B&B at Gord, and self catering cottages; The Lodge and Peerie house in Houbie, and a Camping Bod at Aith.

 Are there any places to eat?

 The B&B do meals for non residents by prior arrangement.
 There is a Cafe at the shop which normally runs during shop hours, see this link for latest details and opening times.
 Over winter months the cafe is currently open limited hours on Fridays only.Please contact them to check on latest opening hours.
 Fetlar Interpretive Centre is open May-Septemebr inclusive 7 days a week and offrers hot drinks and snacks such as biscuits and confectionery.